suffolklibraries/sljekyll/news/_posts/2020-02-07-reading-well-for-children.md

 There are 44 libraries across Suffolk where parents and children can get easy and free access to books, eBooks, eAudio and more.

-Suffolk Libraries also offers [Open Space](https://www.suffolklibraries.co.uk/health/open-space/) drop-ins, where people of all ages can discuss their wellbeing and socialize in a no-pressure environment.
+We also offer [Open Space](https://www.suffolklibraries.co.uk/health/open-space/) drop-ins, where people of all ages can discuss their wellbeing and socialize in a no-pressure environment.
 These drop-ins take place at libraries in Bury St Edmunds, Felixstowe, Haverhill, Ipswich County, Newmarket, Stowmarket, Sudbury and Woodbridge.
 These are run in partnership with Norfolk and Suffolk NHS Foundation Trust, Julian Support, Richmond Fellowship and Suffolk Mind.

 You can find more about our [New Chapters service](https://www.suffolklibraries.co.uk/health/) to find out what libraries can offer for your mental health and wellbeing.